kking935/usrp_to_tcp/README.md

 ```
 uhd_find_devices
 ```
-to find the serial IDs of all the usrps connected to this computer
+to find the serial IDs of all the usrps connected to this device

-Copy the desired serial ID and paste it into the usrp_ID variable block for each *.grc flowgraph files
+Copy the desired IDs and paste each into the usrp_ID variable block of their respective *.grc flowgraph files

-Finally, press play to run the flowgraph
+Finally, press the play button to run the usrp_tx_from_gaussian flowgraph file